javers/javers.github.io/_posts/2017-12-28-javers-vs-envers-comparision.md

 If you consider which tool will be better for your project, this article is the good starting point.

 The article has three sections.
 First, is a high-level comparison.
-In the second section, we show the simple, demo application for managing organization structure with data audit made by both JaVers and Envers.
+In the second section, I show the simple, demo application for managing organization structure with data audit made by both JaVers and Envers.
-In the third section, we show how both tools are coping with queries on audit data.
+In the third section, I check how both tools are coping with queries on audit data.

 <center>
 <img src="/blog/javers-vs-envers/competition.png" alt="competition" style="margin:10px;"/>